-- (a) Credit and non-credit students, including distance students and continuing studies students; - (b) Employees, including faculty and staff; - (c) Anyone holding a university appointment; - (d) All persons employed under contracts with university faculty members as the employer who provide research or administrative services directly supporting faculty members' research activities; - (e) Visiting researchers; - (f) Anyone contractually required to abide by university policies; - (g) Anyone volunteering with a university program or activity; - (h) Members of the Board of Governors; and - (i) Anyone who ordinarily resides on campus because of their relationship with the university.
+- (a) credit and non-credit students, including distance students and continued studies students; - (b) employees, including faculty and staff; - (c) anyone holding a University appointment; - (d) all persons employed under contracts with University faculty members as the employer who provide research or administrative services directly supporting faculty members' research activities; - (e) visiting researchers; - (f) anyone contractually required to abide by University policies; - (q) anyone volunteering with a university program or activity; - (h) members of the TWU Board of Governors; and - (i) anyone who ordinarily resides on campus because of their relationship with the University.

-19. STAKEHOLDERS
+19. STAKEHOLDERS TO BE CONSULTED

 - TWU undergraduate and graduate student associations (TWUSA and TWUGSA)

-- TWU Staff and Faculty Associations
+- TWU Staff and faculty associations

 - Student Life

 - University Senate

 - President's Council